A Unique Story for a Unique Fabric

 How is Apple leather made?

-Apple leather is a bio-based material made using the leftover pomace and peel from the fruit juice and compote industry.
+Apple leather, also known as AppleSkin, is a bio-based material made using the leftover pomace and peel from the fruit juice and compote industry.

 Originating from the region of Bolzano in northern Italy, the fabric is created by first taking the recovered apple waste and reducing it to a powder.
 Once processed, it is sent to a factory located in Florence, where it is combined with polyurethane and coated onto a cotton and polyester canvas.

-So what are the environmental benefits?
+What are the environmental benefits?

 One of the most important aspects of using the apple waste is that it is a completely renewable resource.
 This reduces the CO2 impact significantly compared to faux leather made from 100% fossil fuels.